Getting Started with Customer Training: A Beginner’s Guide

 Other barriers include struggles communicating the importance of customer education to decision-makers and challenges converting instructor-led training into engaging digital training.
 However, starting a customer education program need not be overwhelming.
 Most businesses already have much of the content they need to get started on a customer education program.

-- Develop training materials: Once you know what you have, what your goals are, and what types of training you’d like to offer, you can start to create materials that fill the gaps in your training program.
+- What types of training do you want to conduct?
+Knowing your business goals and assessing what materials you already have will help you determine what types of courses to offer customers.
+Whether you’re interested in building a comprehensive onboarding program, or creating power users for your product, outlining your goals can help you build your program.
+Once you know what you have, what your goals are, and what types of training you’d like to offer, you can start to create materials that fill the gaps in your training program.
 Microlearning resources can be a good option for building out modules that are quick, engaging, and relevant to your clients’ needs.

-The importance of customer education
+The importance of customer training

 Customers are increasingly sophisticated.
 Today’s customer is more educated than the customer of 10 years ago; they also have higher expectations when it comes to their experience with your brand.
 Surveys find that customers are more likely than ever to leave if they’re not happy.
 They expect a seamless, personalized experience throughout the customer journey.